 Optimizing Your Listings & Reviews for Smarter GMB Strategy

-Google My Business is without a doubt one of the most impactful weapons in your local marketing arsenal today.
+Google My Business is without a doubt one of the most impactful weapons in your local search marketing arsenal.
 An active, properly managed GMB presence demonstrates to Google that your location’s photos, reviews, Posts, videos, and other media are the best response to relevant queries from local consumers.
-We know this is where customers go for solutions to their immediate needs; in fact, 80% of consumers use search engines to find local information.
+This is where customers go for solutions to their immediate needs.
+In fact, 80% of consumers use search engines to find local information.

-Enhanced and accurate local listings not only increase online visibility, though.
+Enhanced and accurate local listings not only increase search engine visibility, though.
 They drive motivated traffic into your locations, even in highly competitive markets.

 In a recent webinar held by Binary Fountain and Rio SEO, we explored the latest features available to multi-location brands in the Google My Business dashboard.